Social Icons

 Directed by William Friedkin

-The French connection is a movie that I didn’t quite connect with.
-It is a classic that made the waves during its release, becoming both a critical and box office success, but in my opinion it was not all that.
-The movie’s recognition is stated below.
+The French Connection is a movie I didn’t quite connect with.
+It’s a classic that made waves during its release, becoming both a critical and box office success, but in my opinion, it wasn’t all that.
+Here’s a rundown of its recognition:

 It was the first R-rated movie to win the Academy Award for Best Picture since the introduction of the MPAA film rating system.
-It also won Academy Awards for Best Actor (Hackman), Best Director (Friedkin), Best Film Editing, and Best Adapted Screenplay (Tidyman).
-It was nominated for Best Supporting Actor (Scheider), Best Cinematography and Best Sound Mixing.
-Tidyman also received a Golden Globe Award, a Writers Guild of America Award and an Edgar Award for his screenplay.
-It has since been labeled as one of the greatest American films by the American Film Institute. (courtesy Wikipedia)
+It also won Academy Awards for Best Actor (Gene Hackman), Best Director (William Friedkin), Best Film Editing, and Best Adapted Screenplay (Ernest Tidyman).
+It was nominated for Best Supporting Actor (Roy Scheider), Best Cinematography, and Best Sound Mixing.
+Tidyman also received a Golden Globe Award, a Writers Guild of America Award, and an Edgar Award for his screenplay.
+It has since been labeled one of the greatest American films by the American Film Institute.
+(Courtesy Wikipedia.)

-My curiosity to see this much talked about movie was finally quenched two nights ago, but it raised more questions than answers, as to why this movie is really celebrated.
-But I do have to hand it to the chase scene, it was interesting and very entertaining; I was so looking forward to seeing how it will end.
+My curiosity to see this much-talked-about movie was finally satisfied two nights ago, but it left me with more questions than answers about why it’s so celebrated.
+That said, I have to hand it to the chase scene—it was interesting and very entertaining.
+I was genuinely looking forward to seeing how it would end.

-The movie is about drug trafficking and it is based on a true life story about two police officers in the Narcotics Division, as they tried to bring down drug chain, which was moving in a big shipment of cocaine, stuffed into cars.
+The movie is about drug trafficking and is based on a true story about two police officers in the Narcotics Division trying to bring down a drug chain moving a large shipment of cocaine hidden in cars.

-Now the movie didn’t bother making use of anybody else that was available to make the acting in general, worth commending as both (Gene Hackman and Roy Scheider) were mostly the guys you will see on the scene getting into your faces at every turn.
+The film didn’t bother making use of anyone else to elevate the acting overall.
+Hackman and Roy Scheider were pretty much the only ones you’ll see on screen, getting in your face at every turn.

-There was a sequel of this movie that was done in 1975, which was also a critical success, and it focused more on Gene Hackman’s character as he goes to France to finish what was started in America.
+There was a sequel to this movie in 1975, which was also a critical success.
+It focused more on Gene Hackman’s character as he travels to France to finish what was started in America.

-Going through the list of classics in the 70s here is a movie you will sure run into, whether you like it or not, The French Connection is seen as a 70s classic, one many will say you should see.
+If you’re going through the list of 70s classics, this is a movie you’ll definitely run into—whether you like it or not.
+The French Connection is seen as a 70s classic, and many will say it’s a must-see.

 0 comments: